finos/morphir/contribution-guide.md

 # Contribution Guide

-The purpose of this document is to make it easier for new contributiors to get up-to-speed on the project.
+The purpose of this document is to make it easier for new contributors to get up-to-speed on the project.

 ## Prerequisites